 What is Periodontal Disease?

 Periodontal Disease is the most common chronic inflammatory disease in the country.
 It is an infection of the tissues that surround your teeth and is primarily caused by the bacteria that collects between your teeth and gums.
 There is a small crevice, or sulcus, between the tooth and gums that is normally three millimeters or less.
 If you have periodontal disease, this space grows and forms a pocket.
-As the disease worsens, these pockets get larger and more bacteria accumulates.
+As the disease worsens, these pockets get larger and more bacteria accumulate.
 If left untreated, the bone around the teeth is destroyed, and the teeth may become loose, abscessed, or even fall out.

-Early periodontal disease starts in the gums, and is called gingivitis.
+Early periodontal disease starts in the gums and is called gingivitis.
 With appropriate treatment Gingivitis is reversible.
-Without treatment it progresses and eventually affects the bone around the tooth and becomes Periodontitis.
+Without treatment, it progresses and eventually affects the bone around the tooth and becomes Periodontitis.
 Periodontal Disease can be stopped, but the bone loss is permanent.